Getting older can be an exciting and enjoyable experience. Here’s how.

 Stellar fitness begins in the mind!

-While psychopathology is the study of behavioral disorders (and how humans unconsciously interfere with their own progress), positive psychology is the scientific study of human flourishing and how people can function optimally.
+While psychopathology studies behavioral disorders (and how humans unconsciously interfere with their own progress), positive psychology is the scientific study of human flourishing and how people can function optimally.

-Both of these types of psychology provide clues on how we can live our daily lives with more physical energy and happiness.
+Both types of psychology provide clues on how we can live our daily lives with more physical energy and happiness.

 Below are helpful statistics about the common obstacles people experience while getting older in our culture – some might be preventing you from being even healthier than you are right now.